I want to donate my eggs

 Find out more about becoming an egg donor

-If you’re interested in becoming an egg donor, we want to hear from you!
+If you’re interested in becoming an egg donor, we would love to hear from you.
 We are always happy to have an informal chat in complete confidence and can explain in more detail what is involved.

 Please call our egg donation coordinators, Caroline or Sarah on 01992 78 50 65, or email firstname.lastname@example.org to find out more.

 Funded egg freezing as part of our Egg Sharing programme

 We know that many young women today are interested in fertility preservation to enable them to choose to start their families later in life so, in the same way, that our Egg Sharing programme can help women to receive funded IVF treatment, it can also provide women with the opportunity to help another woman who desperately needs donated eggs to begin her treatment and to also meet the cost of her own egg freezing treatment, including the cost of storage for 3 months, by sharing half of her eggs.
 Further storage time will be charged at the usual egg freezing rate of £360 per year.

 Anyone interested in our funded egg freezing treatment must be fit and healthy have a BMI of between 19 and 34, have an AMH of 15 or over, be 18-35 years of age and meet the HFEA criteria required to become an egg donor.